aiktb/DontTranslateCode/README.md

 # Don't Translate Code

-Prevent the translator from translating code segments that should not be translated!
+Prevent the translator from translating code block that should not be translated!

 Special thanks to **_[plasmo](https://github.com/PlasmoHQ/plasmo)_** for taking the frustration out of browser extension development for me.